 In Bulgaria early dropout from the education system concerns mainly children from the largest ethnic minority in the country - the Roma.
 For 55% of the Roma families the main language for communication is different from Bulgarian; moreover, 19% of Roma adults are illiterate.
 Thus, Roma children face extreme inequality at the start of their education due to their lack of proficiency in Bulgarian which often this leads to their dropping out from school and failure to integrate into the society.

-TFB's long-term goal is to implement the methodology on a country-wide level by working with its public sector partners (such as the Ministry of Education) and to support all children of ethnic minority background in Bulgaria in their academic growth and social integration, ultimately presenting them with a wider access to development opportunities in the future.
+TFB's long-term goal is to implement the methodology and supporting materials on a country-wide level by working with its public sector partners (such as the Ministry of Education) and to support all children of ethnic minority background in Bulgaria in their academic growth and social integration, ultimately presenting them with a wider access to development opportunities in the future.